tamazs/cds25-tutorial-auth/tutorials/00_authentication.md

 [🎬 Video: Test login](./assets/manual-test-login.mp4)

-Manually testing is going to be hindering as a project increase in scope, so it is better have automated test from the get go.
+Manually testing will become cumbersome as a project in size.
+So it is better have automated test from the get go.

-Here is a quick manual test following the [Arrange, Act, Assert pattern](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices#arrange-your-tests).
+Here is an automated test for it, following the [Arrange, Act, Assert pattern](https://learn.microsoft.com/en-us/dotnet/core/testing/unit-testing-best-practices#arrange-your-tests).

 ```cs